tagtag/TDbasedUFE_sgRNA/README.md

 To compute AUC for DepMap for Avana cell line.

-It requires CRISPRGeneEffect.csv and Model,csv from https://depmap.org/portal/data_page/?tab=allData (25Q3), essential.txt, nonessential.txt.
+It requires CRISPRGeneEffect.csv and Model.csv from https://depmap.org/portal/data_page/?tab=allData (25Q3), essential.txt, nonessential.txt.